 Spotlight Thursday: Joseph Wooten

-Join keyboardist Joseph Wooten in the Jazz Cave for our Spotlight Thursday series at the Nashville Jazz Workshop on Thursday, February 16th, 2023.
+Join pianist Joseph Wooten in the Jazz Cave for our Spotlight Thursday series at the Nashville Jazz Workshop on Thursday, February 16th, 2023.
+Joining Joseph Wooten (piano, leader) is Jessie Wooten (drums), Aaron Hatmaker (bass), Paul Allen (guitar), Yamil Conga (percussion), Miqui Gutierrez (saxophone).
 The band takes the stage at 7:30pm CST (Doors at 7:00pm).

 Above: Joseph Wooten & the Wooten Brothers at Rudy’s Jazz Room